 Acatenango Volcano Guatemala

 One of the most active volcanoes in the world is Fuego Volcano, just outside of Antigua, Guatemala.
 A popular way to experience the area is to climb and camp on the nearby Acatenango Volcano.
-Most people take one of the many an organised tours from Antigua.
+Most people do the Acatenango Hike on one of the many an organised tours from Antigua.
 But there is another way.
 It is possible to Climb Acatenango Volcano Guatemala without a guide.

 Climbing Acatenango Volcano